 Free Arts is not currently taking on new volunteer mentors.
 Instead, we are refining our volunteer process to ensure that we are providing the safest, most supportive opportunities for the children we serve.
-We expect to begin accepting new volunteer mentors for our programs in September 2021.
+We expect to begin accepting new volunteer mentors for our programs in Spring 2022.
 To stay up-to-date on our volunteer process, please complete our volunteer interest form.

 Volunteering at Free Arts begins with a one-hour, no-obligation volunteer orientation to learn about the many ways you can get involved in our programs that connect children to opportunities to overcome trauma through artistic expression.